 under the weight limit.
 If a kart is underweight it will be required to be re-weighed.
 In this case

-the team requiring reweighing will have to wait for any other teams waiting to use the scales.
+the team requiring reweighing may have to wait for any other teams waiting to use the scales.

 191 Australian Karting Association Inc